CouncilofLorien/counciloflorien.github.io/docs/cards/P/pledge-of-conduct.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Diplomat only._ A character facing a corruption check in the diplomat's company may automatically transfer one item he bears to another character in his company.
-The item must be transferable, and the new bearer must be able to bear it.   <br>_“‘...you will first surender to me the Key of Orthanc, and your staff.
+The item must be transferable, and the new bearer must be able to bear it.
+> >
+> > {: .fs-3 }
+> > _“‘...you will first surender to me the Key of Orthanc, and your staff.
 They shall be pledges of your conduct, to be returned late, if you merit them.’”_ ***---&#65279;LotRIII***
 >